Softball Coaching Staff

 Zache is a 2011 graduate of Bethel College where she earned bachelor’s degree in psychology.

-Emily Ross enters her second season with the Saint Mary’s softball coaching staff in the 2016-17 academic year.
+Emily Ross enters her third season with the Saint Mary’s softball coaching staff in the 2017-18 academic year.
 A four-year letterwinner at Alma College, Ross played in 164 career games, tallied a .334 career batting average, and had a .560 career slugging percentage while playing first base for the Scots.

 The Scots finished second in the MIAA regular season before winning the conference tournament and claiming an automatic bid to the NCAA Tournament during her freshman year in 2009.
 Ross had the third-highest batting average among MIAA players that season with a .457 clip en route to being named First Team All-MIAA.
 As a sophomore, the Scots won the regular season conference title and earned an at-large berth into the NCAA Tournament.
 Ross was again tabbed First Team All-MIAA after hitting .449 in league games.